web3validator/web34ever-identity/web34ever-self-identity.md

 * Without installing any software (grafana, tenderduty, prometheus or etc.)
 * That bot not only warns that the validator is already in jail but pings you when your validator start to skiping blocks to keep you out of jail !!!
 * Сan tell you about the time left before being sent to jail.
 * Clear and pleasant GUI, and also a validator status check.
 Also this bot can be customisable and it may be add many other function.
-We already implement in many known cosmo-networks and all of them support us check twit like this:
+We already implement in many known cosmo-networks and all of them fully support us.
+You can see axample in my twitter:
 [link](https://twitter.com/web34ever/status/1570040696081420288),
 [link](https://twitter.com/web34ever/status/1568492719290433546),
 [link](https://twitter.com/web34ever/status/1573734639172308992)